Charles Olweny

-Professor Charles Mark Lwanga Olweny, MBChB, MMed, MD, FRACP, is a Ugandan physician, oncologist, academic and medical researcher.
+Charles Mark Lwanga Olweny is a Ugandan physician, oncologist, academic and medical researcher.
 Currently he is a professor of medicine and Immediate past vice-chancellor at Uganda Martyrs University, based at Nkozi, Mpigi District, in Central Uganda.

 Background

 He was born in 1940, in Tororo, Tororo District, in Eastern Uganda.

 Education

 Professor Olweny attended St. Peter's College Tororo, for his O-Level education (S1-S4).
 He attended St. Mary's College Kisubi for his A-Level classes (S5-S6).
-In 1961, Olweny entered Makerere University School of Medicine, the oldest medical school in Uganda and East Africa, which was founded in 1924., graduating with the degree of Bachelor of Medicine and Bachelor of Surgery (MBChB), in 1966.
+In 1961, Olweny entered Makerere University School of Medicine, the oldest medical school in Uganda and East Africa, which was founded in 1924.
+He graduated with the degree of Bachelor of Medicine and Bachelor of Surgery (MBChB), in 1966.
 Later, he obtained the degree of Master of Medicine in Internal Medicine (MMed).
 He followed that with the degree of Doctor of Medicine (MD), all from Makerere University.
 Olweny's chosen speciality is medical oncology.